ghashy/redis-in-action/doc/src/fake-game-company.md

 ### Market

-Market with goods and their prices
+Market with goods and their prices.

 ```json
 "{item_price}" & "{item_name}.{user_id}"